 If we had paid that much, it would have been by far our most expensive trip!
 But by utilizing credit card points we were able to drop the cost to less than $300 per person.
 Note that these costs don’t include meals, attraction entry fees and local transportation, but it’s a lot easier to afford those things when your budget isn’t being swallowed up by how you’re going to get there and where you’re going to lay your head down for a few hours every night.

 Planning a trip like this may seem daunting, which is exactly why we blog about our experiences—to help you!
-In our next post we’ll be talking about how exactly we got free flights and hotels so you can plan an adventure of your own.
+Click here to find out how we managed to get a $2872 trip down to $300.